spencerlepine/connect-four/README.md

 # Python Connect Four
-Beginner Connect Four command-line game made with Python.
+Connect Four game recreated in Python with the command-line.

+Level: Beginner

 @SpencerLepine